-Reviews highlight the size and density of the stones that are designed for arm, leg, and back massage.
+The size and density of the stones are designed for arm, leg, and back massage.
 We also like that you don't need a custom device to heat the stones.
+Ideal for experienced users.

 A heating guide would help those new to hot stone therapy.

-Waterless clamshell style heater that comes with 6 large and 6 small stones.
-Heating elements in each side brings stones to 122 degrees in only 10 minutes.
+Waterless clamshell-style heater that comes with six large and six small stones.
+Heating elements in each side bring stones to 122° in only 10 minutes.
+Great portability.

 Doesn't hold a lot of stones.
 Temperature is not adjustable.